Viir/bots/guide/how-to-run-a-botengine-app.md

 Developers use Github to collaborate and share code.
 Using the local file system as the source can be more convenient when you make changes to the app code which you only want to test yourself.

-## Operating the App
+### Operating the App

-While an app is running, the engine displays status information in the console window.
+When running an app live, the engine displays status information in the console window.
 This display is updated as the app continues operating.
 Most of the time, you don't need to watch this.
 After all, that is the point of automation right?

 To go back in time and see past status information from the app, you can use the time-travel functionality in the devtools: https://to.botengine.org/guide/observing-and-inspecting-an-app